pivotal-cf/docs-book-csb-aws/README.md

 All other redirects are in the local `redirects.rb` file for all the versions that the redirects apply to.

-Cloud Service Broker has the following book branches:
+Cloud Service Broker for AWS has the following book branches:

 | Branch name | Use for… |
 |-------------| -------|
-| master      | "edge" branch for v0.x, publishes to http://docs.pivotal.io/cloud-service-broker/
+| main      | "edge" branch for v0.x, publishes to https://docs-pcf-staging.cfapps.io/csb-aws/1-n/index.html

 ## Running Locally
 Clone the following repositories:
 * [docs-layout-repo](https://github.com/pivotal-cf/docs-layout-repo)
 * [docs-cloud-service-broker](https://github.com/pivotal-cf/docs-cloud-service-broker)

-From the home directory of the docs-book-csb repository, run:
+From the home directory of the docs-book-csb-aws repository, run:
 ```
 bundle install
 bundle exec bookbinder bind local